borenstein-lab/fishtaco/source/installation.rst

 **Installing FiShTaCo:**

-To install MUSiCC, download the package from https://github.com/omanor/FiShTaCo/archive/1.0.tar.gz
+To install FiShTaCo, download the package from https://github.com/omanor/fishtaco/archive/1.0.tar.gz

-After downloading MUSiCC, you’ll need to unzip the file.
+After downloading FiShTaCo, you’ll need to unzip the file.
 If you’ve downloaded the release version, do this with the following command:

-``tar -xzf FiShTaCo-1.0.tar.gz``
+``tar -xzf fishtaco-1.0.tar.gz``

-You’ll then change into the new MUSiCC directory as follows:
+You’ll then change into the new FiShTaCo directory as follows:

-``cd FiShTaCo-1.0``
+``cd fishtaco-1.0``

 and install using the following command:

 ``python setup.py install``

-ALTERNATIVELY, you can install MUSiCC directly from PyPI by running:
+ALTERNATIVELY, you can install FiShTaCo directly from PyPI by running:

 ``pip install -U fishtaco``